netdata/netdata/docs/observability-centralization-points/metrics-centralization-points/faq.md

 ## How much retention do the child nodes need?

-Child nodes need to have only the retention required in order to connect to another Parent if one fails or stops for maintenance.
+Child nodes need to have only the retention required to connect to another Parent if one fails or stops for maintenance.

 - If you have a cluster of parents, 5 to 10 minutes in `alloc` mode is usually enough.
-- If you have only 1 parent, it would be better to run the child nodes with `dbengine` so that they will have enough retention to back-fill the parent node if it stops for maintenance.
+- If you have only one parent, it would be better to run the child nodes with `dbengine` so that they will have enough retention to back-fill the parent node if it stops for maintenance.

 ## Does streaming between child nodes and parents support encryption?